ElijahKalii/HashSets-and-TreeSets/README.md

-# dictionary-check
+This code will allow you to read a plain text document and check your tokens against a dictionary of words.
-Check your text document against a dictionary and get spelling suggestions
+It will also generate suggestions for the words deems incorrect or missing from the dictionary, for you.